gatling/gatling/src/sphinx/http/websocket.rst

 Websocket support introduces new parameters on HttpProtocol:

-``wsBaseURL(url: String)``: similar to standard ``baseURL`` for HTTP, serves as root that will be prepended to all relative websocket urls
+``wsBaseURL(url: String)``: similar to standard ``baseURL`` for HTTP, serves as root that will be prepended to all relative WebSocket urls

-``wsBaseURLs(urls: String*)``: similar to standard ``baseURLs`` for HTTP, serves as round-robin roots that will be prepended to all relative websocket urls
+``wsBaseURLs(urls: String*)``: similar to standard ``baseURLs`` for HTTP, serves as round-robin roots that will be prepended to all relative WebSocket urls

-``wsReconnect``: automatically reconnect a websocket that would have been closed by someone else than the client.
+``wsReconnect``: automatically reconnect a WebSocket that would have been closed by someone else than the client.

-``wsMaxReconnects(max: Int)``: set a limit on the number of times a websocket will be automatically reconnected
+``wsMaxReconnects(max: Int)``: set a limit on the number of times a WebSocket will be automatically reconnected

 Example
 =======